bgrgicak/service-worker-redirect-test/README.md

 ### Start a local server

-Here are two options to start a local server, but you can use any other way to serve the files.
+Here are two options to start a local server, but you can use any other static file server.

 #### Using PHP
 ```